cxiong1234/todoApp/README.md

 ### Initial Setup:
 1. install the PostGreSQL.
-Please follow the tutorial (https://commandprompt.com/education/how-to-install-postgresql-on-macos/) that just download the package and follow the guide line.
+Please follow [this tutorial](https://commandprompt.com/education/how-to-install-postgresql-on-macos/) that just download the package and follow the guide line.
 2. start the PostGreSQL on mac.
 (I'm using the MacOS Monterey with M1 chip)
 3. open your terminal:
 ```
 brew services start postgresql
 ```
 4. Install the dependency lib.
-I'm using the anaconda environment. (make sure you've already have conda installed https://docs.anaconda.com/free/anaconda/install/mac-os/)
+I'm using the anaconda environment. (make sure you've already have conda installed via the [Anaconda official website](https://docs.anaconda.com/free/anaconda/install/mac-os/))

 ```
 ## create a new environment for todoapp